averagehuman/argskwargs.io/src/articles/2016/johnsons-algorithm.rst

     This is some of the first python code I wrote, using `Python 2.5`_ and Idle on Windows XP.
-It's an implementation of the Johnson-Trotter permutations algorithm based on Pascal code from the book `Programming for Mathematicians`_.
+It's an implementation of the Johnson-Trotter permutations algorithm based on some Pascal code from the book `Programming for Mathematicians`_.
-    I've made some improvements and adapted it to run on Python 2 and 3, but the basic approach is the same.
+    I've made some improvements to my original program and adapted it to run on Python 2 and 3, but the basic approach is the same.

 Name rings a bell...
 ====================